jayapriya-12/AI-Disaster-Response/README.md

 ## 📄 License

-This project is developed for educational and project demonstration purposes.
+This project is developed for educational and project demonstration purposes..